-For this assignment, you will implement a correct set associative cache.
-Building a minimal but correct 3-layer set associative cache yields the first 6 points for this assignment.
+For this assignment, you will implement a correct N-way set associative cache and expand the singlelevel cache to a three-level hierarchy.
+Building a minimal but correct 3-layer set associative cache yields the first 5 points for this assignment.
 You may use a simple eviction policy for this, and you may use hardcoded cache parameters if you wish.

-Additional points beyond 6 may be obtained by:
+Additional points beyond the base 5 may be obtained by completing additional challenges: